MapInfo Pro: History

+Version 9.5 was released in June 2008, bringing a new graphics engine and editing features.
+Version 10, released June 2009, redesigned the user interface.
 Version 16 of MapInfo Pro 64 bit was released in September 2016.
 Notable features include redesigned Ribbon interface, new interactive interface for thematic mapping, WFS 2.0 and WMTS support, Geopackage support.
-All new 64-bit version of EasyLoader is included with the release.
+Python support was added in v17.0 (April 2018).